-Assessment of course units are varied, and comprised a combination of coursework, continuous assessments and research reports and internship placements.
+Assessment of course units are varied and comprised into a combination of coursework, continuous assessments, research reports and internship placements.
 Students are given the opportunity to give oral presentations as a part of formative assessment tasks and are encouraged to develop practitioner skills alongside academic skills through the use of different assessment methods.

-Dr. S.Weerasinghe Head/Department of Sports Science E mail: sashie@sjp.ac.lk
+Dr. H. P. N. Perera Head/Department of Sports Science E-mail: piumiri@sjp.ac.lk